studioml/studio/docs/remote_worker.rst

 --------------------------------------------------------

-This section applies to the cases when you already have a docker image/container, and would like studio remote worker to run in it (wink wink Antoine :).
+This section applies to the cases when you already have a docker image/container, and would like studio remote worker to run in it.

 1. Make sure that the image has python-dev, python-pip, git installed, as well as studio.
 The easiest way is to make your Dockerfile inherit